-- 17.1 Each Party consents to the submission of a claim to arbitration in accordance with the terms of this Agreement. - 17.2 The consent given in Article 17.1 and the submission by a disputing investor of a claim to arbitration shall satisfy the requirement of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the Additional Facility Rules for written consent of the parties; and - (b) Article II of the New York Convention for an agreement in writing.
+17.1 Each Party consents to the submission of a claim to arbitration in accordance with the terms of this Treaty.

+17.2 The consent given in paragraph 1 of this Article and the submission by a disputing investor of a claim to arbitration satisfies the requirement of:

+- a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the Additional Facility Rules for written consent of the parties; and - b) Article II of the New York Convention for an agreement in writing.